Ashot Zorian

-Ashot Zorian (Աշոտ Զորյան, اشود زوريان; 1905–June 4, 1970) was a Turkish-born Egyptian painter and educator, of Armenian ethnicity.
+Ashot Zorian (Աշոտ Զորյան, اشود زوريان; 1905–June 4, 1970) was an Ottoman Empire-born Armenian Egyptian painter and educator.
 He was known for his Fauvist figure and still life paintings.
 He has many variations of his name in English and is also known as Ashot Zoryan, and Ashod Zorian.

 Early life

 Ashot Zorian was born in 1905 in the coastal town of Giresun, Ottoman Empire (now northeastern Turkey).
 Not much is known about his early years and family, his mother's name is unknown; and his father was Apig Zorian, a lawyer.
 In 1915, during the start of the Armenian genocide, his father was murdered.

 His childhood was spent with his sister, living in exile in the mountain town of Şebinkarahisar.
 There are conflicting stories on exactly what happened in Şebinkarahisar, some say he was enslaved by a Turkish family, others read he was hired to work for a Kurdish family.
 His name was changed to Huseyin Zorian (or Hussein) during this time period.

 In the 1920s he was sent to the Armenian Yesayan Orphanage in Istanbul.
 He was one of the Armenian orphans that were awarded a stipend to study abroad in Europe.